The Best Form of Zinc to Take For Your Thyroid

 But it’s not the ratio causing the problem, it’s the inflammation.

-With that in mind, focusing on the zinc to copper ratio when using zinc supplements is rarely required in thyroid patients.
+With that in mind, focusing on the zinc-to-copper ratio when using zinc supplements is rarely required in thyroid patients.

 Thyroid patients, by virtue of how thyroid hormone impacts zinc absorption, tend to result in low zinc levels.